bsvars/bpvars/README.md

 #### Once that’s done:

-Just open your **R** and install the package from its developer’s repository by typing:
+Just open your **R** and install the package by running:

+    instal.packages("bpvars")

+To install the package from its developer’s repository just type:

     devtools::install_github("bsvars/bpvars")